raspberrypilearning/generic-python-installing-with-pip/en/step_1.md

 ## Troubleshooting installation issues

 There is comprehensive documentation for pip at [pip.pypa.io](https://pip.pypa.io) which will help you with troubleshooting.
-Her are a few of the common issues, to help you identify problems.
+Here are a few of the common issues, to help you identify problems.

 **Installation issues**

-When you try to install a package you may see error messages like the ones below:
+If the installation of a package fails you may see an error message similar to these:

 ```bash
 Could not find a version that satisfies the requirement <package-name (from versions: )>